 What types of gambling are legal in Arkansas?

-Arkansas has a wide variety of legal gambling options.
-There is a state lottery.
-Horse racing betting is legal too.
+Arkansas has a wide variety of legal gambling options including a state lottery, sports betting, and horse racing betting.
 There are casinos with no limits on games or betting.
-Daily fantasy sports and sports betting are also licensed in Arkansas.
+Daily fantasy sports apps and sweepstakes casino sites are also available to Arkansas residents.

 This list shows the types of gambling found in Arkansas and where to find it: